Matthew 1:8: Analysis

 Robert H. Gundry supports the popular theory that these monarchs were left out because they were all descendants of Ahab, King of Israel through his daughter Athaliah.
 Ahab's descendants, the Omrides, were said to have been punished for four generations.
 Gundry also believes their removal was because the author was trying to divide the genealogy into the three lists of fourteen as mentioned in Matthew 1:17.

 Albright and Mann have a different theory.
 They believe that the author, or a later scribe, confused Achaziah and Uzziah due to the similarity of the two rulers' names.
 In a common scribal transcription error, known as homoioteleuton, Uzziah was given Achaziah's position as the son of Jehoram but remained as father of Jotham.
 Under this theory the triple-fourteen parallelism was only created after this error appeared.
 Thus the comment in Matthew 1:17 would have had to have been added by a later editor and not the original author.
-Harold Fowler rejects this view, arguing that the error was so obvious when checked against the Old Testament that if the change would quickly have been reversed if it were not deliberate.
+Harold Fowler rejects this view, arguing that the error was so obvious when checked against the Old Testament that the change would quickly have been reversed if it were not deliberate.